collielang/collie/document/docs/tutorial/basic-grammar-tutorial.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-sidebar_label: Quick Start
+sidebar_label: Basic Grammar Tutorial
 ---

-# Quick Start
+# Basic Grammar Tutorial

 :::danger
 There is no English version of the document, please check the Chinese version